2013 Nissan Altima Performance

 The Nissan Altima has a reputation for being one of the more athletic cars in its class, mainly because of its engaging handling.
 Test drivers think it’s a good performer, especially with the optional V6 engine, but they note that the Altima competes in a class full of lackadaisical performers.
 They really like the Altima’s continuously variable transmission (CVT), saying it’s smooth and responsive.
-Overall, reviewers think the 2013 Nissan Altima is a solid car for daily commutes, and that it has a level of fun that many of its rivals lack.
+Overall, reviewers think that the 2013 Nissan Altima is a solid car for daily commutes and that it offers a level of fun that many of its rivals lack.

 - "Back-road prowess generally isn't a primary purchase consideration for mid-size sedans, but at least the Altima's chassis is capable of hustling when it has to." -- Automobile Magazine

 - "Dynamically, the Altima lies on the sporty end of the spectrum.
 But that's within a segment full of boring cars that do little more than announce to the world that you've given up." -- Car and Driver

 - "The new Altima is one of the sportiest cars in a sedate crowd." -- Popular Mechanics

 - "In short, don't expect to find a cut-rate M3 and you'll be satisfied." -- Left Lane News

 - "And after an extensive test-drive, we will tell you that this midsize, front-wheel-drive sedan is still as athletic as ever, with a little extra refinement thrown in for good measure." -- Inside Line